htp2003/pos-fe/README.md

 # POS Frontend

-A web-based Point of Sale (POS) system built with **React.js**.
+A mobile application Point of Sale (POS) system built with **React Native**.
-This application provides an intuitive interface for store owners and staff to manage sales, process payments in real-time, and generate bills.
+This application provides an intuitive interface for customer to place orders, process payments in real-time, and generate bills.

 ## ✨ Features
 - User-friendly POS interface for fast transactions